Preparation and Filing of the Account

 ACCOUNTING TO THE COMMISSIONER

 There are some instances in which the accounting obligation is limited due to the fact that the personal representative(s) (administrator/executor) is(are) the sole residuary beneficiary(ies).
-In these circumstances alone, a Statement in Lieu of a Final Account (Form CC-1681) may be filed by the fiduciary along with a Tax Certificate certifying there are no unpaid estate taxes due.
+In these circumstances alone, a Statement in Lieu of Settlement of Account (Form CC-1681) may be filed by the fiduciary along with a Tax Certificate certifying there are no unpaid estate taxes due.
 This statement in lieu of a final account may be signed and filed six (6) months from the date of qualification and must be filed within sixteen (16) months of the date of qualification.

 Accounts to be Filed by All Other Personal Representatives.